 Recently, I’ve been craving a fresh flavour.
-With spring just around the corner, I decided a tabouleh salad would give me JUST that.
+With spring just around the corner, I decided an easy recipe for tabbouleh salad with quinoa would give me JUST that.
 With the mint and parsley, two of my favourite garden herbs, alongside the bright acidity of a lemon, I knew this was the dish.

-Of course, I made it low FODMAP (it’s still for errrr’one though.
+Of course, as an IBS dietitian I made it low FODMAP.
+(It’s still for errrr’one though.
 Don’t worry.)

-If you aren’t following a low FODMAP diet – I PERSONALLY prefer my tabouleh with bulgur.
+If you aren’t following a low FODMAP diet – I PERSONALLY prefer my tabbouleh with bulgur.
 You can totally swap the quinoa out for bulgur if you’d like – portions remain the same.

 Interestingly, small portions of bulgur (1/4 cup cooked) are low FODMAP!
 However, in this salad, once everything is all cooked up, you most certainly get more than that per serving.

-This easy lunch salad is great to make on a Sunday, and have for lunches Monday through Thursday – or if you HAVE to share with someone else in your house, maybe less days.
+Our easy recipe for tabbouleh salad with quinoa will last about 4-5 days in the refrigerator.
+It is a perfect lunch salad and is great to make on a Sunday, and have for lunches Monday through Thursday – or if you HAVE to share with someone else in your house, maybe less days.

 - 1 lemon